JoeJoeSpagettio/ECH0/README.md

 # Z3R0
-yet another discord bot i made.

-The upgraded version of Spotlight. commands listed include /poll (a simple poll system)
-/help (brings up the help page)
-/level (a level system)
+A Discord bot teplate with a list of starting commands to get you started

+This is an upgraded version of Spotlight, mainly reworked to support slash commands and work with other new discord features.

+Some commands include but are not limited to:
+/poll
-/ping (pong)
+/ping
+/help

+This bot is under development, watch for new fetures, and bugs.